Crowning New Zealand's next top penguin

 The penguins:

 You can vote for your favourite penguin on the National Aquarium website.
+The first round closes on Wednesday October 9.

 -RNZ